CryptoNerdES/cn.example.cryptobot.dca/README.md

 The idea is to sell BTC goes up of our entry price, and buy while we are losing, reducing the entry price of our trade.

-This Strategy is only for BTC, this is because the other cryptocurrencies are not enought stable.
+This Strategy is only for BTC, this is because the other cryptocurrencies are not enough stable.
 You can try with ETH but is not recommended to do with other altcoins.